 - Assessments of costs and benefits of implementing, deploying, using, and managing particular semantic technologies.

-- Analyses of risks and opportunities of using semantic technologies in organizations with respect to their businesses and customers.
+- Analyses of risks and opportunities of using semantic technologies in organisations with respect to their businesses and customers.

 Delineation from the other Tracks